-Tuble I.I.
-Contractor/i artifer Details Contract or Partner Name: Department of Economic Opportunity (DEO) Service Overview: DCF contracts with DEO to administer the SNAP E&T components outlined in this state plan, Section I. These services and activities include supervised job search, job search training, education and vocational training, work experience, and/or a combination of components.
-DEO holds a grantee/sub-grantee agreement with each of the 24 LWDBs which outlines the LWDBs requirements to operate the SNAP E&T program in accordance with the federal and state laws and policy.
-As it relates to monitoring for adherence with 7 Code of Federal Regulations (CFR) 275.8, national target areas and/or at-risk areas as identified by Federally by Food and Nutrition Services (FNS), as well as compliance with the SNAP E&T Plan, Interagency Agreement and any other federal or state requirements as needed, DCF will work with DEO to ensure compliance.
-DCF and DEO will conduct joint financial and programmatic oversight reviews of LWDBs to ensure compliance with applicable administrative requirements, specifically identification of system strengths, weaknesses, and required corrective actions.
-The review will include
+Contract or Partner Name: FloridaCommerce Service Overview: DCF contracts with FloridaCommerce to administer the SNAP E&T components outlined in this state plan, Section I. These services and activities include supervised job search, job search training, education and vocational training, work experience, and/or a combination of components.
+FloridaCommerce holds a grantee/sub-grantee agreement with each of the 24 LWDBs which outlines the LWDBs requirements to operate the SNAP E&T program in accordance with the federal and state laws and policy.
+As it relates to monitoring for adherence with 7 CFR 275.8, national target areas and/or at-risk areas as identified by Federally by Food and Nutrition Services (FNS), as well as compliance with the SNAP E&T Plan, Interagency Agreement and any other federal or state requirements as needed, DCF will work with FloridaCommerce to ensure compliance.
+DCF and FloridaCommerce will conduct joint financial and programmatic oversight reviews of LWDBs to ensure compliance with applicable administrative requirements, specifically identification of system strengths, weaknesses, and required corrective actions.
+The review will include random audits of the SNAP E&T data entered in the management information system to ensure the integrity of the information.
+DCF and FloridaCommerce will conduct annual quality assurance reviews of the SNAP E&T

-Contract or Partner Name: Department of Economic Opportunity (DEO) random audits of the SNAP E&T data entered in the management information system to ensure the integrity of the information.
-DCF and DEO will conduct annual quality assurance reviews of the SNAP E&T program to ensure compliance with the laws set forth by federal regulations and state statute, as well as state guidance.
-Intermediary: ⊠ Yes □ No Components Offered: N/A Credentials Offered: N/A Participant Reimbursements Offered: N/A Location: Tallahassee, FL Target Population: Florida Monitoring of contractor: DCF monitors DEO to determine the process used to conduct ME reviews of local operations, how often reviews occur, what is covered in the review, whether corrective action plans are submitted and evaluated, the corrective action follow-up process, and the process for conducting review of third-party reimbursement operations.
-Fiscal and compliance monitoring occurs through a monthly invoice/expenditure review that is conducted prior to approving reimbursement.
-Ongoing communication with contractor: Communication include data sharing and access to databases to coordinate activities.
-Certification functions are communicated through daily data file transfers from DCF to DEO databases.
+Contract or Partner Name: FloridaCommerce

+program to ensure compliance with the laws set forth by federal regulations and state statute, as well as state guidance.

+Intermediary: ⊠ Yes □ No

+Components Offered: N/A

+Credentials Offered: N/A

+Participant Reimbursements Offered: N/A

+Location: Tallahassee, FL

+Target Population: Florida

+Monitoring of contractor: DCF monitors FloridaCommerce to determine the process used to conduct ME reviews of local operations, how often reviews occur, what is covered in the review, whether corrective action plans are submitted and evaluated, the corrective action follow-up process, and the process for conducting review of third-party reimbursement operations.
+Fiscal and compliance monitoring occurs through a monthly invoice/expenditure review that is conducted prior to approving

+Ongoing communication with contractor: reimbursement.
+Communication includes data sharing and access to databases to coordinate activities.
+Certification functions are communicated through daily data file transfers from DCF to FloridaCommerce databases.
 That information is disseminated to the appropriate LWDB to engage SNAP E&T participants.
-New policies, procedures, or other information is communicated to the LWDBs through administrative policies, guidance papers, memorandum, teleconferences, webinars, email and virtual and on-site training or

-Contract or Partner Name: Department of Economic Opportunity (DEO) technical assistance as needed or requested.
-When new policies, procedures or other information are finalized and approved for issuance, they are posted to DCF and DEO's websites.
-Additionally, DCF hosts monthly collaboration meetings with DEO.
-Total Cost of Agreement: \$11,432,393 (includes \$1,450,000 in ARPA funds for updates to DEO's technology system changes).
-Eligible for 75 percent reimbursement for E&T Services for ITOs: ☐ Yes ☒ No New Partner: ☐ Yes ☒ No
+New policies, procedures, or other information is communicated to the LWDBs through administrative policies, guidance papers, memorandum, teleconferences, webinars, email and virtual and on-site training or technical assistance as needed or requested.
+When new policies, procedures or other information are finalized and approved for issuance, they are posted to DCF and FloridaCommerce's websites.
+Additionally, DCF hosts monthly collaboration meetings with FloridaCommerce.

+Total Cost of Agreement: \$7,244,750.00

+Contract or Partner Name: FloridaCommerce

+Eligible for 75 percent reimbursement for ☐ Yes ☒ No

+E&T Services for ITOs:

+New Partner: ☐ Yes ☒ No

-Table I. II.
+Table I.II.
 Contractor/Partner Details

-Contract or Partner Name: N/A
+Contract or Partner Name:

 Service Overview:

 Intermediary: ☐ Yes ☐ No

 Components Offered:

 Credentials Offered:

 Participant Reimbursements Offered:

 Location:

 Target Population:

 Monitoring of contractor:

 Ongoing communication with contractor:

 Total Cost of Agreement:

-Eligible for 75 percent reimbursement for E&T Services for ITOs: ☐ Yes ☐ No
+Eligible for 75 percent reimbursement for E&T Services for ITOs: □ Yes □ No

 New Partner: ☐ Yes ☐ No

 Table I.III.
 Contractor/Partner Details

-Table I.III.
-Contractor/Partner Details Contract or Partner Name: N/A

-N/A

-Contract or Partner Name: N/A □ Yes □ No

-Contract or Partner Name: Service Overview:
+Contract or Partner Name:

-Contract or Partner Name: Service Overview: Intermediary:
+Service Overview:

+Intermediary: ☐ Yes ☐ No

-Contract or Partner Name: Service Overview: Intermediary: Components Offered:
+Components Offered:

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered:
+Credentials Offered:

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered: Participant Reimbursements Offered:

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered: Participant Reimbursements Offered: Location:
+Participant Reimbursements Offered:

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered: Participant Reimbursements Offered: Location: Target Population: Monitoring of contractor: Ongoing communication with contractor:

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered: Participant Reimbursements Offered: Location: Target Population: Monitoring of contractor: Ongoing communication with

-Contract or Partner Name: Service Overview: Intermediary: Components Offered: Credentials Offered: Participant Reimbursements Offered: Location: Target Population: Monitoring of contractor: Ongoing communication with contractor:
+Location:

+Target Population:

+Monitoring of contractor:

+Ongoing communication with contractor:

+Total Cost of Agreement:

+Eligible for 75 percent reimbursement for E&T Services for ITOs: ☐ Yes ☐ No

+New Partner: ☐ Yes ☐ No

-Table I. IV.
+Table I.IV.
 Contractor/Partner Details